-Design Specialist @ InVision, Mentor at OOOHours and DesignLab Joined about 8 years ago via an invitation from Cesar F. Emily has invited Robbie Kanner, Jennifer Janosi, Graham Hicks, Kira Campbell, Rachel Ball and 3 others, Shiv Deepak, Olivia Stuart, Zoe Davis
+Design Specialist @ InVision, Mentor at OOOHours and DesignLab Joined over 8 years ago via an invitation from Cesar F. Emily has invited Robbie Kanner, Jennifer Janosi, Graham Hicks, Kira Campbell, Rachel Ball and 3 others, Shiv Deepak, Olivia Stuart, Zoe Davis

 I love the focus of this podcast.
 It's refreshing to see the lens of 'parents who want it all' focused on men, and the stories and guests are really interesting.
 I hear from many designers and people in tech who struggle with how to remain (and appear!) productive, save time for their family, and grow their careers.
 This podcast has so many great insights to learn from.
 Totally recommend a subscribe!

 Why not just ignore comments like those?
 When a shot introduces a new concept or novel approach to a problem, I've found the comments to be more or less engaging, and many times the conversation is taken elsewhere (here, twitter, etc).
 For people who just want to share progress, what is the negative effect of these spam comments, other than being annoying?
 If it's feedback you are looking to receive, maybe set up a public doc or Invision where people can leave more in-depth feedback.
 And if it's feedback you're wanting to give...well, make sure the poster is looking for it and/or consider a more direct approach (twitter?).

 The one big problem I do see is that spam comments may unfairly affect the algorithm.
 Perhaps Dribbble might consider (or perhaps they already have) some method where a comment reported more than x times remains in place but does not calculate in the popularity of a post.

 Minimalism is great, until you have to figure out how to used the danged thing…